Adolfi/UmbracoNineDemoSite/Readme.md

 ### Umbraco v10.4.0
 Find an upgraded version in [UmbracoTenDemoSite](UmbracoTenDemoSite).

-This version uses uSync.
-You may use Sqlite as you database.
+This version uses uSync and you may use SQlite as your database.

 ### Umbraco v11.1.0
 Find an upgraded version in [UmbracoElevenDemoSite](UmbracoElevenDemoSite).
-This version uses uSync.
-You may use Sqlite as you database.